Shagshag/prestashop-documentation/ObjectModelCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\ObjectModel.php line 147
+* This property is defined in [classes/ObjectModel.php line 147](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ObjectModel.php#147)

 ### $def